Twin Cogenesis: Conclusion

 \section{Conclusion}

-In this work we have investigated the common explanation on the little hierarchy problem, the origin of matter-antimatter asymmetry, the tiny neutrino masses, the nature of dark matter, and the cosmic coincidence that the amount of dark matter and visible matter in the Universe are of the same order, which is referred to as the scenario of ``twin cogenesis''.
+In this work we have investigated the common explanation on the little hierarchy problem, the origin of matter-antimatter asymmetry, the tiny neutrino masses, the nature of dark matter, and the cosmic coincidence that the amount of dark matter and visible matter in the Universe are of the same order, which is referred to as the ``twin cogenesis'' mechanism.

-We consider the twin cogenesis scenario within the mirror twin Higgs models which solves the little hierarchy problem.
+We consider the twin cogenesis mechanism within the mirror twin Higgs models which solves the little hierarchy problem.
 Three heavy right-handed Majorana neutrinos are introduced to the SM sector and the twin sector respectively to explain the tiny neutrino masses through the seesaw mechanism.
 The mass mixing of the six heavy Majorana fields allow their mass eigenstates coupling to both sectors, generating the lepton asymmetry and the twin lepton asymmetry simultaneously.
 After the CP-violating out-of-equilibrium decay of the heavy Majorana fields, there is no interaction exchanging particle asymmetries between the SM and the twin sector.
 Thus the asymmetries generated via the decay of the heavy Majorana fields then freeze inside each sector.
 The (twin) lepton asymmetry subsequently transfers to the (twin) baryonic sector via (twin) sphaleron processes.
-Light states in the twin sector will annihilate to electron-positron pairs through a massive dark photon with Stueckelberg mass around 10~MeV, which mixes with the SM hypercharge via kinetic terms.
-In the same way, the symmetric component of twin sector particles can also annihilate to SM electron-positron pairs mediated by the dark photon, leaving the the lightest (asymmetric) twin baryons as the dark matter candidates.
+Twin light states as well as the symmetric component in the twin sector will annihilate to SM electron-positron pairs mediated by the massive dark photon with Stueckelberg mass of $\mathcal{O}(10)$~MeV or higher, mixed with the SM hypercharge via gauge kinetic terms.
+In this way, the lightest (asymmetric) twin baryons are left to be the dark matter candidates.